emugambi/github_actions_for_Machine_Learning/README.md

+# An ML workflow for detecting malicious URLs and improved using LLM AI knowledge - trading off classical ML and LLMs

-# A project on automating ML workflow using scikit-learn pipelines, CML, and GitHub actions.
+## Tools used : scikit-learn pipelines, CML, and GitHub actions.

 ## Using LLMs to Boost Classical Machine Learning URL classification Models.